nigarofe/vscode-outnav/outnav-workspace/Outlines.md

                         vscode-outnav.startOutlineNavigator
                             When the command vscode-outnav.startOutlineNavigator is executed, the Extension shall parse outnav-workspace/Outlines.md to outnav-workspace/json_exports/outlines.json according to outnav-workspace/json_exports/outlines_schema.json
-                            When the outnav-workspace/Outlines.md has been sucessfully parsed, the Extension shall open the webview
+                            When the outnav-workspace/Outlines.md has been sucessfully parsed, the Extension shall open the webview vsvode-outnav.startOutlineQuestions
-                    Markdown parsing
+                            When the command vscode-outnav.startOutlineQuestions is executed, the Extension shall Markdown parsing
                         The Extension shall parse outline content from Outlines.md using an indented-outline format where indentation is expressed as tabs or as groups of four spaces; the parser shall convert those headings into the JSON outline structure written to outlines.json following outlines_schema.json
                     General
-                        The Extension shall assume that the user opened VS Code from the outnav-workspace folder When the Extension finishes loading, the Extension shall automatically execute the command vscode-outnav.startOutlineNavigator
+                        The Extension shall assume that the user opened VS Code from the outnav-workspace folder Webview
-                    Webview
                         General
-                            The Extension shall have a single webview When VS Code is opened, the Extension shall read the content of outnav-workspace/json_exports/outlines.json
+                            The Extension shall provide a single webview When VS Code is opened, the Extension shall read the content of outnav-workspace/json_exports/outlines.json
+                        Breadcrumb navigation
-                            The top of the webview shall have a breadcrumb navigation The breadcrumb navigation shall be clickable providing a quick way to jump to that level While the the webview is in focus, the breadcrumb navigation shall cycle through each title from the current navigation level sequentially every 1.0 seconds
+                            The top of the webview shall have a clickable breadcrumb navigation providing a quick way to jump to that level
+                            While the the webview is in focus, the breadcrumb navigation shall cycle through each title from the current navigation level sequentially every 1.0 seconds
-                            The breadcrumb navigation shall show all options for the current level in a dropdown-like control Title Actions
+                            The breadcrumb navigation shall show all options for the current level in a dropdown-like control Main content
-                            The webview shall support associating actions with titles using a standardized annotation format in Outlines.md.
-                            The annotation format shall allow specifying the action type (e.g., open_webpage, run_command); The action parameter (e.g., URL, command name); The key that triggers the action (e.g., key:O); Example annotation: Title [action:open_webpage key:O](https://example.com)
-                            While a title is displayed, when the specified key is pressed, the webview shall execute the associated action.
-                            If multiple actions are annotated for a title, each action shall be mapped to its specified key.
+                            The webview shall have a single main content area that is visually distinct from the breadcrumb navigation and shall occupy the majority of the webview space
+                            When the breadcrumb selection changes, the Extension shall update the main content area within to reflect the new selection
+                            The main content area shall support multiple content renderers The Extension shall choose the renderer of the main content based on the selected title's annotations
+                        Title annotations
+                            Annotation format: trailing JSON object.
+Example:
+                                Diagram {"action":"display_image","src":"images/2025-08-18.png","alt":"Diagram","width":400}
+                            Web link example:
+                                Open docs {"action":"open_webpage","url":"https://example.com","key":"O"}
                         Keyboard shortcuts
                             While the webview is in focus, when the `Space` key is pressed, the webview shall pause/play the title cycling